 1. Use a template

 With this method, you can use a software template—in Microsoft Word or Excel, for example—each time you send an invoice.
+These templates are easy to use, but look like professional invoices.
 You can either attach the invoice to an email, or print it out and send a physical copy.
-There are plenty of free templates available online.
-More on that below.
+There are plenty of free templates below.

 2. Use accounting software

 Many types of accounting software let you fill out an invoice template.
-Some will even let you email the invoice from within the app.
+Some will even let you email the invoice from within the app to streamline the process.
 This approach only really makes sense if you already use the same software for your regular accounting needs.
-Otherwise, software dedicated to managing invoices—such as FreshBooks—may be a better choice.
+Otherwise, an invoicing software—such as FreshBooks—may be a better choice.

 3. Fill out a paper invoice

-If you’d like to take computers out of the equation altogether, you can always fill out a physical invoice form.
+Some business owners would like to take computers out of the equation altogether.
+You can always fill out a physical invoice form.
 These come in pads, and you can buy them from most large office supply stores.
 Or you can order some from Amazon.

-If your business is small, and you don’t send many invoices, you may not be ready for specialized software or a service like FreshBooks.
+If you’re a small business, and you don’t send many invoices, you may not be ready for specialized software or a service like FreshBooks.
 In that case, you can quickly create invoices online using free templates and generators.
 Here are a few of the simplest and most effective, organized by format.

 Microsoft Excel template